Housing and Property

 If you want to stay, no notice is necessary.
 The lease will be renewed automatically on the same terms as the previous lease.

-If you want to leave, send your landlord a notice of non-renewal of the lease.
-The TAL has a sample notice.
+If you want to leave, send your landlord written notice that you’re not renewing the lease.
+The TAL has a model notice you can use.

 If the lease does not have a set length, the tenant must give a written notice one to two months before leaving.
 If the lease is for 12 months or more, the tenant must give notice to the landlord three to six months before the end of the lease.
 For example, for a lease ending on June 30, the notice must be given to the landlord between January 1 and March 31.